 KNOXVILLE, Tenn. — The real story of how a Georgia black bear ended up eating a drug smuggler's abandoned cocaine months after he fell from the sky and died in Knoxville is something that sounded like it came out of a movie.

-Next year, that story will finally be told in theaters, albeit with the added twist of turning the poor bear into a cocaine-fueled monster out for blood.
+On Feb.
+24, that story finally came to theaters, albeit with the added twist of turning the poor bear into a cocaine-fueled monster out for blood.

-Universal Pictures released the trailer for the movie Wednesday, and Knoxville got a brief mention!
+Universal Pictures released the trailer for the movie in December, and Knoxville got a brief mention!
 Viewers be warned -- this trailer is not rated PG.
 There is plenty of bad language and gruesome violence in this one:

-"Cocaine Bear" releases in theaters on February 24, 2023.
-It stars Elizabeth Banks and will feature one of the final performances from actor Ray Liotta, who died in May.
+"Cocaine Bear" was released in theaters on February 24, 2023.
+It stars Elizabeth Banks and features one of the final performances from actor Ray Liotta, who died in May.

 Even though the story is based on true events, it's a massive understatement to say the movie is taking liberties with the premise of a bear that consumed a ton of cocaine.
 Unlike the movie, the real "Cocaine Bear" did not go on a murderous rampage in the hills of Georgia -- it simply died of an overdose.